LinneHuang/tippies/README.md

 - [👌] List anything else that you can get done to improve the app functionality!

-  - improved 1:
+  - You can split the bill
-  - improved 2:
+  - Using emojis as tip selectors

 ## Video Walkthrough